 Genius Cloud automatically creates a copy of the document to prevent any information loss when a conflict happens.
 The first copy keeps the first device's changes that could sync; the second keeps the other device's changes.
 Genius Cloud then edits the title of the last modified copy and appends it with "(conflict)."

 How to detect conflicted copies and resolve them in Genius Scan app

 When Genius Cloud marks a document with "conflict", you can resolve it from Genius Scan app:

 - Scroll among documents to find those marked with "conflict".

-- If another document has the same title, compare the documents' data to see which one is the most up-to-date.
-They may have differences such as a deleted page in one document while the order of pages is changed in the other document.
+- If another document has the same title, compare the documents' data to see which is the most up-to-date.
+They may have differences, such as a deleted page in one document while the order of pages is changed in the other document.
 Keep the version that is the most relevant to you, then delete the other version of the document.

 - Wait for Genius Cloud to sync automatically or trigger a new sync manually by tapping the Back up & sync button.